skip to Main Content

 What are Arkansas Medicaid and Medicare Programs?

 Medicaid is a need-based, joint federal-state program that provides health insurance coverage to low-income children, seniors, and people with disabilities.
 In addition, it covers care in a nursing home for those who qualify.
-Often our clients are surprised to learn that Medicare will only cover 20 to 100 days of “skilled nursing” care.
+Often, our clients are surprised to learn that Medicare policies only cover 20 to 100 days of “skilled” nursing care.

 In the absence of any other public program covering long-term care, Medicaid has become the default nursing home insurance of the middle class.
 Nearly seventy percent (70%) of nursing home residents are on Medicaid.

-Also, unlike Medicare, which is a federal program, Medicaid is a joint federal-state program.
-Each state operates its own Medicaid system, but this system must conform to federal guidelines to receive federal money, which pays for about half the state’s Medicaid costs.
+Unlike Medicare, each state operates its own Medicaid system that conforms to federal guidelines to receive federal money, which pays for about half the state’s Medicaid costs.
 (The state picks up the rest of the tab.)
-This program complicates matters since the Medicaid eligibility rules are somewhat different from state to state, and they keep changing.
+This program complicates matters since the Medicaid eligibility rules are somewhat different from state to state and keep changing.

-Lacking access to alternatives such as paying privately or being covered by a long-term care insurance policy, most people pay out of pocket for long-term care until they become eligible for Medicaid.
+When families are unable to pay for in-home care, assisted living, or nursing home care privately and are not covered by a long-term care insurance policy, most pay out of pocket until their assets are spent down and they become eligible for Medicaid.

 IN-HOME CARE COMMUNITY/ASSISTED LIVING NURSING HOME FACILITY